ddast/xandra-server/README.md

 **Cannot connect to xandra**

 Some distributions (such as Fedora) use a firewall that will deny access.
-You have to allow TCP connections on port 64296.
+To solve this you have to allow TCP connections on port 64296.